 Mr C Flanders

-Values and Ethics is a bespoke subject that encompasses citizenship, personal health, sex and relationships, careers and life skills.
+PSHE is a bespoke subject that encompasses citizenship, personal health, sex and relationships, careers and life skills.
 Each student has one hour per week; they are tailored to suit age groups and needs.
 Lessons are sourced and written using the latest information and guidance from support services such as Worcestershire Sexual Health and the Police and the subject is delivered by an experienced and highly-skilled team of teachers.
 The curriculum is a planned, developmental programme of learning through which our students acquire the knowledge, understanding and skills they need to manage their lives now and in the future.
 The whole school approach at Christopher Whitehead develops the qualities and attributes young people need to thrive as individuals, family members and members of society.

 Students in KS3 will study:

 Friendships, trust, belonging and identity, environmental issues, looking after yourself.

 Citizenship, democracy, puberty, all about me, life with others.

 Sex, body image and the media, gender balance, mental health, sex and relationship education including contraception

 Careers and post 16 education (in collaboration with Mrs P Watmore, Careers Advisor), Sex and relationships and revision strategies.